 Thomson atomic model is compared to watermelon.
 Where he considered:

 - The red part of the watermelon as positively charged

 Limitations of Thomson’s atomic model

-- This model of atom failed to explain how a positive charge holds the negatively charged electrons in an atom.
-Therefore, it failed to explain the stability of an atom.
+- It failed to explain the stability of an atom because his model of atom failed to explain how a positive charge holds the negatively charged electrons in an atom.
+Therefore, This theory also failed to account for the position of the nucleus in an atom

 - Thomson’s model failed to explain the scattering of alpha particles by thin metal foils

 Although Thomson’s model was not an accurate model to account for the atomic structure, it proved to be the base for the development of other atomic models.
 Find the atomic structure pdf here.
 The study of the atom and its structure has paved the way for numerous inventions that have played a significant role in the development of humankind.
 To follow more download BYJU’S – the learning app.